Cards

 • Sign up - used for managing user sign-ups

-• Pointer - static lists of cards
+• Pointers - static lists of cards

-• Search - dynamic lists of cards
+• Searches - dynamic lists of cards

 Warning: the rules interface has changed dramatically since this was recorded.
 Update coming soon.